SSSD/sssd.io/src/contrib/mmap_cache.rst

         uint32_t hash1;         /* val of first hash (usually name of record) */
         uint32_t hash2;         /* val of second hash (usually id of record) */
         uint32_t padding;       /* padding & reserved for future changes */
-        uint32_t b2;            /* barrier 2 - 32 bytes mark, fits a slot */
+        uint32_t b2;            /* barrier 2 */
         char data[0];
     };

-Similar as in the cache header ``b1`` and ``b2`` (the *32* in the comment is wrong, it is kept here because it is the same in the source code as well) are used for memory barriers.  ``len`` is the total length of the data record which includes the header size and the type specific data which starts at ``data``.
-If the current time return by ``time()`` is larger than the value stored ``expire`` the data in the memory should not be used anymore but SSSD's nss responder should be called to refresh the data.
+Similar as in the cache header ``b1`` and ``b2`` are used for memory barriers.
+``len`` is the total length of the data record which includes the header size and the type specific data which starts at ``data``.
+If the current time return by ``time()`` is larger than the value stored in ``expire`` the data in the memory cache should not be used anymore but SSSD's NSS responder should be called to refresh the data.

-``hash1`` and ``hash2`` are the two has values which are used to find the right starting slot of the data record in the hash table.
+``hash1`` and ``hash2`` are used to find the right starting slot of the data record in the hash table.
 In theory they are not needed here but are used for a fast and easy consistency check.

 Finally ``next1`` and ``next2`` are used to handle hash collisions.
 Both value are initialized with ``MC_INVALID_VAL``.
 If a hash collision is detected, i.e.